 How is a Rural Plan updated?

-Working with the community, an SNBSC planner will help determine the community’s objectives and vision for social, economic and environmental land uses and how these activities will impact community planning in their area.
+Working with the community, an SNBSC planner helps determine the community’s objectives and vision for social, economic and environmental land uses and how these activities will impact community planning in their area.
 Updating a Rural Plan is a public process that involves the whole community and various Provincial Departments.
 An update is facilitated by the professional planning staff at the Southwest New Brunswick Service Commission (SNBSC).
-An updated rural plan may be made into a new regulation by the Minister of Environment and Local Government (DELG), replacing the old one.
-Before final adoption is considered by the Minister of DELG, a formal public hearing is held to obtain the views of people in the area.
+An updated rural plan may be made into a new regulation by the Minister of Local Government and Local Governance Reform, replacing the old one.
+Before final adoption is considered by the Minister, a formal public hearing is held to obtain the views of people in the area.
 Dissemination of information is ongoing and all community members are encouraged to participate in the process at any time throughout the development of the rural plan.